Simulating Online Social Media Conversations on Controversial Topics Using AI Agents Calibrated on Real-World Data: Experimental Design

 \section{Experimental Design}

 To conduct our simulations, we employed Y~\cite{rossetti2024ysocialllmpoweredsocial}, a social media twin framework designed to replicate user interactions and dynamics on platforms structured similarly to X (formerly Twitter).
 We selected this framework due to its modular architecture and its realistic temporal activity model, which has been fitted on Bluesky Social data, as well as the native support for different configurable recommender algorithms, new user generation, and LLM-powered agents~\cite{rossetti2024ysocialllmpoweredsocial, failla2024}.
 In our simulations, each agent was simulated by an LLM.
 Specifically, we employed Ollama to run uncensored versions of \texttt{Llama2} (70B parameters\footnote{https://ollama.com/library/llama2-uncensored:70b}) and \texttt{Llama3.2} (3B parameters\footnote{https://ollama.com/artifish/llama3.2-uncensored:latest}), which enabled discussions of controversial topics without triggering safety-filter refusals.
 All experiments were conducted with a temperature setting of 0.9, chosen to encourage response diversity while minimizing hallucinations and nonsensical outputs.
-The prompt used contained the most relevant information needed by the agents to contextually make reasonable choices: \begin{itemize} \item \textbf{Demographics \& personality.} Agents are assigned the following attributes: \texttt{age} (integer, sampled from weighted 2024 X statistics, range 18--60), \texttt{gender} (categorical; sampled to match platform-weighted proportions), and \texttt{nationality} (fixed to Italian to match the case study).
+The prompt used contained the most relevant information needed by the agents to contextually make reasonable choices: \begin{itemize} \item \textbf{Demographics.} Agents are assigned the following attributes: \texttt{age} (integer, sampled from weighted 2024 X statistics, range 18--60), \texttt{gender} (categorical; binary variable, sampled with probabilities proportional to the gender distribution observed on the real platform based on Statista~\cite{statista2024twitter}), and \texttt{nationality} (fixed to Italian to match the case study).
 These attributes are used as input features to the prompts and affect probabilities for actions such as posting, commenting, or following, but also unfollowing and, more in general, all the possible interactions that the agents can perform, together with the internal opinion-updating mechanism.
-We leave more details in Appendix \ref{app:prompts},\ref{app:prompt_actions}. \item \textbf{Political leaning \& coalition principles.} Each agent receives a \texttt{coalition} label (i.e., Right, Centre-Left, Third Pole, M5S) sampled from the source dataset and inferred based on the retweeting behaviour with respect to representatives of different parties~\citet{pierri2023ita}.
+We leave more details in Appendix \ref{app:prompt_actions}. \item \textbf{Political leaning \& coalition principles.} Each agent receives a \texttt{coalition} label (i.e., Right, Centre-Left, Third Pole, M5S) sampled from the source dataset and inferred based on the retweeting behaviour with respect to representatives of different parties~\cite{pierri2023ita}.
 For each coalition, we store a short, standardized \texttt{principles} string summarizing its typical policy priorities and rhetorical framing (used as contextual prompt material for the LLM).
 Political leaning is represented categorically (\texttt{coalition}), whereas topic opinions are represented on a continuous range to seed initial opinion values.
-More on this in Appendix \ref{app:coalition_opinions}.
+Additional information on the coalitions can be found in Appendix \ref{app:coalition_opinions}.

 \item \textbf{Current opinions.} For every topic, agents maintain a \texttt{stance\_score} (numeric) and a \texttt{justification} (short text).
 The numeric score is mapped to the interval \([-1,+1]\) (for example: strongly oppose \(\sim -1\), neutral \(=0\), strongly support \(\sim +1\)).
 The \texttt{justification} is a brief textual rationale, describing why the agent holds that position; it is both an output of the opinion-update process and a contextual input to subsequent LLM-generated utterances, ensuring consistency between numeric and linguistic representations.